micro-os-plus/micro-test-plus-xpack/README.md

-A simple example showing how to use the µTest++ framework is available below and in [tests/sample.cpp](tests/sample.cpp); it is built as part of the CI test.
+A simple example showing how to use the µTest++ framework is available below and in [tests/sample.cpp](tests/sample.cpp); it is also built as part of the CI test.

 ```c++
 #include <micro-os-plus/micro-test-plus.h>